 Definition of Doping - Side effects of drugs - Dietary supplements - IOC list of doping classes and methods.
-Blood Doping - The use of erythropoietin in blood boosting - Blood doping control - The testing programmes - Problems in drug detection - Blood testing in doping control - Problems with the supply of medicines Subject to IOC regulations: overthe- counter drugs (OTC) - prescription only medicines (POMs) - Controlled drugs (CDs).
+Blood Doping - The use of erythropoietin in blood boosting - Blood doping control - The testing programmes - Problems in drug detection - Blood testing in doping control - Problems with the supply of medicines Subject to IOC regulations: over the- counter drugs (OTC) - prescription only medicines (POMs) - Controlled drugs (CDs).
 Reporting test results - Education

-- 1. Understand training as performance based science - 2.
-Explain different means and methods of various training - 3.
-Prepare training schedule for various sports and games - 4.
+- 1. Applying scientific principles of training in regular training sessions - 2.
+Applying different means and methods of training methods. - 3.
+Preparing training schedule for various sports and games - 4.
 Appraise types of periodization for performance development - 5.
 Create various training facilities and plans for novice to advance performers